Abdulrahmanelheyb/APICore/README.md

-# API Core Application Programming Interface Core or helper package
+# dotnet-apicore Application Programming Interface Core or helper package

 > Note: Repository.cs class is only for writing data to database, Don't use for other logic